HydrologicEngineeringCenter/nsi-shape-loader/README.md

-# shape-sql-loader (seahorse)
+# shape-sql-loader (sael)

-seahorse is intended to be a sysadmin tool to upload a set of shp files to the new NSI database.
+sael (Structure dAtabase Editing pLatform) is intended to be a sysadmin tool to upload a set of shp files to the new NSI database.
 PostGIS database instance must be accessible by the upload environment.
 The tool requires ogr2ogr, folder assets/dem/, and assets/metaTemplate.xlsx.